 There is one good turn the Beast has done me, however; one good thing that his shuffling, snuffling, discomforting presence has brought to my life: the time to read.

-He gives me long, still hours in quiet bedrooms, doctors' waiting rooms, hospital corridors (awaiting various regular tests).
+He gives me long, still hours in quiet bedrooms, doctors' waiting rooms, hospital corridors (awaiting scans, blood draws and tests) and anxious days in hospital beds.
 In those places, reading is sometimes all that I can do, and that's a genuine, if back-handed, gift.
 Thus to the bane of my life, it seems to me now, I also owe one of my life's greatest blessings: the wide range of books that live inside me, that have shaped my mind and formed the writer I've become.
 Perhaps it's a fairy tale after all: not the kind that ends "happily ever after," but the kind where straw turns into gold, milk maids into heroes, Beasts into grey-muzzled old companions.

 So come sit beside me, old Beast, old friend.
 Let me read you a story.
 This one's for you.